amintasvrp/be-the-hero/README.md

 ## Contributing
 Make a pull request and make clear what changes have been made and which bugs persist.
 Do not introduce bugs, be proactive!

-## Acknowledgments
-* JavaScript and ECMAScript 6+
-* Knowledge about Node.js, React and React Native
-* Willingness to learn, research and develop (no laziness!)